AgentHub

 Decision summary

 Start with Devin only if the organization genuinely wants AI to take work off the backlog, not just help humans do it faster.
-If the enterprise wants backlog reduction inside GitHub governance, premium request controls, and existing code review habits, GitHub Copilot is the cleaner comparison.
+If the enterprise wants backlog reduction inside GitHub governance, AI Credit controls, and existing code review habits, GitHub Copilot is the better comparison.
 Gemini Code Assist becomes the better third option for Google-heavy platform teams that can standardize on Google Cloud project setup and agent-mode permissions.

 Common mistakes